shreya1sharma/ShreyaSharma/_posts/2019-02-04-lessons-from-the-first-job copy.markdown

 5. Dress well.
 It boosts your energy.
 6. Do not waste time in pleasanteries (especially with familiar people) and get straight to the point.
 7. Make connections across different departments.
-8. Be healthy and happy no matter what.
+8. Health first!
+Stop outsourcing your happiness to people and situations.
 9. Keep your workplace organized and clean- files, codes, shared information, important documents, office memos.
 Create a logical structure of your folders and files.
 10. Manage your time well- project timeline, reply to colleagues, meetings, decision-making etc.
 11. Dedicate some time each day to learn something new in your field and stay updated with news.